14 Gorgeous Frozen Waterfalls In New York That Must Be Seen To Be Believed

 2. Buttermilk Falls

-Considering there are quite a Buttermilk Falls in New York, let me specify that the one you can see above is our Buttermilk Falls of Long Lake.
-With a parking area right off of
+Considering there are a few falls in New York called Buttermilk Falls, let me specify that the one you can see above is our Buttermilk Falls of

 3. American Falls

 Just recently receiving a $4 million dollar makeover to their light display, New York's American Falls is now more beautiful than ever.
-Now through January 27th you can see the falls lit up at night along with a firework display every night at 9PM.
+During select dates in December and January, you can see the falls lit up at night along with a firework display.
 New York's side of Niagara Falls can be experienced all year long from

 Niagara Falls State Park